 Gloria Johnson-Cusack is a recognized voice in the philanthropic sector who brings real-time counsel and insights to leadership teams and boards.
 She has been quoted in several national news outlets including a personal feature in CNN/Money news.

 Her work is informed by leadership positions in the private and philanthropic sectors, as well as significant time spent in the U.S. Congress, federal and municipal agencies, presidential campaigns, and the White House.

-Johnson-Cusack is the immediate past President and CEO of the National Human Services Assembly (NHSA), a Washington, DC-based association comprised of over 80 of the largest national human services organizations.
+Johnson-Cusack is the immediate past President and CEO of the National Human Services Assembly (NHSA), a Washington, D.C.-based association comprised of over 80 of the largest national human services organizations.
 Prior to that, she was Executive Director of Leadership 18, an alliance of 18+ CEO’s responsible for leading national nonprofit organizations including American Red Cross, Boy Scouts of America, Catholic Charities USA, Girl Scouts of the USA, The Salvation Army, The YMCA, and United Way Worldwide.
-In that role, she was a principal strategist for the national Charitable Giving Coalition focused on preserving charitable tax incentives in the U.S.
+In that role, she was a lobbyist and a principal strategist for the national Charitable Giving Coalition focused on preserving charitable tax incentives in the U.S.

 She also served as a Senior Vice President at GMMB, a cause-marketing advertising and communications firm serving nonprofits, membership organizations, and foundations; Chief of Staff of the D.C.
 Office of the Inspector General; Director of the Office of Congressional Relations at the U.S. Peace Corps; Special Assistant to the President in the White House Office of National Service; and Director of Constituent Relations at the Corporation for National and Community Service.
 She was policy advisor to Congresswoman Eleanor Holmes Norton and Senator Albert Gore, Jr.